cgeglio/Overlook/README.md

 # Neon Rose Hotel

 ## About
 My assignment was to build a hotel management tool for hotel customers and staff to manage room bookings and calculate customer bills.
-I decided to call my fictional hotel the Neon Rose and I created several neon features throughout the app.
+I decided to call my fictional hotel the Neon Rose and used a neon theme throuhout the app.

 ## Setup
 - Fork and clone down this repo